edouardelasalles/srvp/README.md

 To run the evaluation on GPU, use the option `--device $DEVICE`.

-Model file name can be specified using the option `--model_name $MODEL_NAME` (for instance, to load best models on the evaluation sets of KTH and HUMAN3.6M: `--model_name model_best.pt`).
+Model file name can be specified using the option `--model_name $MODEL_NAME` (for instance, to load best models selected on the evaluation sets of KTH and Human3.6M: `--model_name model_best.pt`).

 PSNR, SSIM and LPIPS results reported in the paper were obtained with the following options:
 - for stochastic Moving MNIST: